-Lost Creek Regulatory and Legal Proceedings
+Lost Creek Regulatory Proceedings

 After receiving notice of final operational clearance from the NRC, we commenced production activities at Lost Creek in August 2013.
 Subsequent to those final approvals, we have made necessary additional filings for approvals of ongoing operations at Lost Creek (e.g., wellfield development; authorizations related to the new deep disposal well; permits and authority for new Class V wells).
 In September 2014, we filed applications for amendment of all Lost Creek permits and licenses to include recovery from the KM horizon and LC East operations.
 In 2015, the BLM issued a notice of intent to complete an environmental impact statement for the application.
 The NRC will participate in this review as a cooperating agency.
 A permit amendment requesting approval to mine at the LC East Project and within the KM Horizon at the Lost Creek Project was also submitted to the WDEQ for review and approval.
 Approval will include an aquifer exemption.
+At this time, all of those applications continue through the regulatory process; we are responding to additional comments from the agencies, including providing data from additional monitor wells which were drilled for datagathering purposes.